Resources

 • Bring a familiar blanket or towel that smells like home.

-• If bloodwork will be done, confirm whether your dog should be fasting.
+• If bloodwork is planned, confirm whether your dog should be fasting.
 If so, an early morning appointment may be more comfortable.

 • Write down your questions for the vet, including any lingering thoughts you’ve had.
-Having a list handy helps you make the most of your time.
+Having a list handy helps you make the most of your time and remember everything you want to cover.

-• Take a few quiet minutes at home with gentle touch on calming areas like the forehead or chest.
+• Take a few quiet minutes at home with gentle touch on calming areas like their forehead or chest.

 • Allow plenty of time to arrive.
-Not rushing is your friend.
+Not rushing helps.
 Traffic, hurry, and worrying about being late can do the opposite of calming your dog.

 Senior Dog Comfort Guide